sagemath/trac_to_gh/Issue 3627.md

 # Issue 3627: illegal instruction on modular/modsym/subspace.py on P4 3.4Ghz

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3627

 Original creator: was